Skip to main content

 Start Flashing

-• Non-FLY official host computers need to install Katapult
+• Non-FLY official host software requires installation of Katapult

 • Install Katapult